Monthly Archives: February 2015

 For another blog-post on Father Roberts, see The Good Heart: The Rev. John Roberts (1853 – 1949).

-And finally, the Gospel – Luke 18:9-14 – tells the parable of The Pharisee and the Tax Collector.
+Then there’s that Luke 18:9-14 reading, on the parable of The Pharisee and the Tax Collector.
 A Pharisee, “obsessed by his own virtue, is contrasted with a tax collector who humbly asks God for mercy.
 This parable demonstrates the need to pray humbly.”
 Or as Jesus concluded, “All who exalt themselves will be humbled, but all who humble themselves will be exalted.”

-The second Christian is a more thoughtful.
-He thinks about the path he has followed, since he started reading the Bible on a daily basis.
-He thinks about how his Bible-reading and his path-following have led to some unexpected breakthroughs.
+But the second Christian is a more thoughtful.
+He remembers the path he’s followed, since he started reading the Bible on a daily basis.
+He thinks about how his Bible-reading and his path-following have led to unexpected breakthroughs.
 And he thinks of the time when he got pushed past the Breaking Point.
 (As in, “bring us not to the Breaking Point, but wrest us from the Evil One,” like it says in the Lord’s Prayer.*) He things of Peter, at his Breaking Point in Matthew 26:33-35, where he denied Jesus.
 And how he failed, just like Peter did…

-That would be a true test of faith.
+That to me is the true test of faith.
+Of course I do believe in and follow Jesus, and that there’s a better life than this to come, and that the soul is a form of energy that is neither created nor destroyed but merely changes form.
+(Like it says in the First law of thermodynamics.)
+I’m just saying, that’s the kind of faith I’ve trying to develop.
 And that’s the kind of faith this blog is trying to find, both for you the reader and me the Writer.
 It also brings up an ancient prayer:

 O God, if I worship Thee in fear of hell, burn me in hell; if I worship Thee in hope of Paradise, exclude me from Paradise; but if I worship Thee for Thine own sake, withhold not Thine everlasting beauty.